kmorin1/CMPUT415-DashAB/README.md

  Type Handling:
-	Currently working on getting the types of all expressions inserted into the symbol table, with proper promoted form will add error checking after this works.
+	Currently working on getting the types of all expressions inserted into the symbol table, with proper promoted form will add error checking after this works. all typedefs are now removed, with their corresponding built in type inserted instead Definition chekcing:
+	first pass is in, should work more or less

 Active Files:
   All SymTab
   TypeExpand.g
+  TypeTranslate.g